Enryun/Common_SwiftUI/README.md

 - `color`: The color of the text.
 Default is `.primary`.
 - `alignment`: The alignment of the text within its container.
 Default is `.center`.
 - `speed`: The speed at which characters are displayed.
 This uses the shared type [Speed](#speed).
 Default is `.flash`.

+This view gradually displays characters of a string, mimicking the typing effect seen in a typewriter.
+Customization options include font, weight, color, alignment, and the speed of typing.
+The speed of typing can be one of the predefined speeds or a custom duration specified in seconds.

 Example: